bhoominn/nb_utils/README.md

 /// "snap" is the snapShot value we get from FutureBuilder or StreamBuilder return snapWidgetHelper(snap);

 /// See the example below.
-You can user FutureBuilder or StreamBuilder.
+You can Use FutureBuilder or StreamBuilder.

 FutureBuilder(
     builder(_, snap) {